Best Diversity And Inclusion Hiring Practices

 1. Conduct a Diversity Audit

-Before implementing any new diversity and inclusion hiring practices, it's important to assess your current state.
+Before implementing any new diversity and inclusion hiring practices, it helps to assess your current state.
 Conduct a diversity audit to understand the demographic composition of your workforce, identify any areas where you're lacking diversity, and assess employee perceptions of diversity and inclusion.

 This audit should include a review of your hiring processes, policies, and practices.
 Look for any potential biases or barriers that may be preventing you from attracting and retaining diverse talent.